Natural language dialogue

 - "Analyzing Completeness and Correctness of Utterances Using an ATMS," by Maxim Makatchev and Kurt VanLehn.
 Proc.
 Int.
 Conf. on AI in Education, AIED2005, Amsterdam, Netherlands, IOS Press, pp. 403-410. pdf

 - "Mixed Language Processing in the Why2-Atlas Tutoring System," by Maxim Makatchev, Brian S. Hall, Pamela W. Jordan, Umarani Pappuswamy, and Kurt VanLehn.
-Proc. of Workshop on Mixed Language Explanations in Learning Environments, AIED2005, Amsterdam, Netherlands. pdf
+Proc. of a Workshop on Mixed Language Explanations in Learning Environments, AIED2005, Amsterdam, Netherlands. pdf

 - "Relating Student Text to Ideal Proofs: Issues of Efficiency of Expression," by Pamela W. Jordan, Maxim Makatchev, Umarani Pappuswamy.
-Proc. of Workshop on Mixed Language Explanations in Learning Environments, AIED2005, Amsterdam, Netherlands. pdf
+Proc. of a Workshop on Mixed Language Explanations in Learning Environments, AIED2005, Amsterdam, Netherlands. pdf

 - "Abductive Theorem Proving for Analyzing Student Explanations to Guide Feedback in Intelligent Tutoring Systems," by M. Makatchev, P. W. Jordan, K. VanLehn.
 Journal of Automated Reasoning, Special Issue: Automated Reasoning and Theorem Proving in Education, vol. 32, issue 3, pp. 187-226, 2004.
 A corrected draft is available: pdf.
-Errata.

 - "Modeling Students' Reasoning about Qualitative Physics: Heuristics for Abductive Proof Search," by Maxim Makatchev, Pamela W. Jordan, and Kurt VanLehn.
 Proc.
 Int.
 Conf. on Intelligent Tutoring Systems, Maceió, Alagoas, Brazil, August 30-September 3, 2004, Springer LNCS, vol. 3220, pp. 699-709. pdf